Questions To Ask A REALTOR® Before And During The Home Buying Process

 - Age: How old is the roof?

-- Chimney: A chimney that has not been properly maintained can cause a lot of costly safety issues.
+- Chimney: A chimney that has not been properly maintained can cause many costly safety issues.
 Ask to see any documentation of regular maintenance, and be sure to have your inspector look for signs of a chimney fire.
 If a fire has occurred, it could threaten the chimney's structural stability and may need to be replaced.

-What Do We Need To Know About The Utility Systems?
+What Do We Need To Know About Utility Systems?

-Repairing or installing a new heater, cooling unit, pipes, water or insulation can take a lot of work.
-That’s why it’s important to ask about:
+Repairing or installing a new heater, cooling unit, pipes, water or insulation can take a lot of work, which is why it’s important to ask about:

 - Electrical: What is the rate of the electricity flow in the house?
 This is also called amperage or how many amps a house has.
-A modern house should have anywhere from 100A – 200A.
-Older homes may have as little as 60A.
-The more systems you’re planning to run concurrently (central air, TVs, computers, microwaves, etc.), the more amps you’ll need to power those devices.
+A modern house should have anywhere from 100A to Older homes may have as little as 60A.
+The more concurrent systems you plan to run (central air, TVs, computers, microwaves, etc.), the more amps you’ll need to power those devices.

 - Plumbing: Do the faucets work properly?
-Have the listing agent show you the water flow from each faucet in the house.
+You should have the listing agent show you the water flow from each faucet in the house.
 Drips or leaks can be expensive.
 How old is the hot water heater, and what is the size?
 What material are the pipes made of?
 Has anything been repaired recently?
 Is everything up to the current code?

-- Water service: Make sure the home’s water and sewer service is in working order.
+- Water service: Make sure the home’s water and sewer services are in working order.
 Inquire about whether the home has a sump pump and if there has ever been flooding in the home.

 - Heating: What type of heat is available?
 Oil, electric, steam, baseboard combination, forced natural gas and a heat pump are all possible options.
 Find out the age of the systems and if any recent repairs have been done.